crossjam/pelican/README.rst

 * Syntax highlighting via Pygments_
 * Importing existing content from WordPress, Dotclear, and other services
 * Fast rebuild times due to content caching and selective output writing
+* *This fork supports extraction of unescaped, raw items from a WordPress export*

 Check out `Pelican's documentation`_ for further information.